-California Cottonfields Lyrics by Merle Haggard
+California Cottonfields lyrics - Merle Haggard

 My driftin' memory goes back to the spring of '43,